serverfarmer/sm-farm-manager/README.md

 Server Farmer was primarily written to work on "classic" physical and virtual Linux instances.
 Now it also fully supports LXC containers, with only a few differences in backup scheme (see `sf-backup` repository documentation for details).

-### Docker and OpenVZ support
+### Docker support

-Both Docker and OpenVZ are supported in quite different way than LXC.
-Docker and OpenVZ are treated as "passive" containers, which means that installing Server Farmer inside such containers is not supported and in most cases doesn't have any practical sense.
+Docker is supported in quite different way than LXC.
+Docker containers are treated as "passive" containers, which means that installing Server Farmer inside such containers is not supported and in most cases doesn't have any practical sense.

 However, `execute.sh` script allows executing commands inside these containers - directly from farm manager, through parent host of each such container.